Helen B. Marrow

 Areas of Expertise & Civic Involvements

-Marrow’s research and writing focus on immigration, race and ethnicity, social class, health, and inequality and social policy.
+Marrow's research and writing focus on immigration, race and ethnicity, social class, health, and inequality and social policy.
 At Tufts, she teaches courses on sociology, social policy, immigration and the media, and qualitative research methods.
-Her published work analyzes immigration incorporation patters and race relations in "new immigrant destinations" in the rural U.S. South, immigration and ethnoracial health disparities under the Affordable Care Act, bureaucratic responses to undocumented immigrants in San Francisco’s health care system, and patterns of contact between immigrants and the U.S.-born in contemporary U.S. cities (with an eye toward their implications for intergroup threat, trust, and civic engagement), issues involved with measuring immigrants' perceptions of discrimination, and American aspirations to live abroad, among other topics.
+Her published work analyzes immigration incorporation patterns and race relations in "new immigrant destinations" in the rural U.S. South, immigration and ethnoracial health disparities under the Affordable Care Act, bureaucratic responses to undocumented immigrants in the rural South and San Francisco's health care system, patterns of contact between immigrants and the U.S.-born in U.S. cities (with attention to their implications for intergroup threat, trust, and civic engagement), issues involved with measuring immigrants' perceptions of discrimination, and American aspirations to live abroad, among other topics.
 In addition to her academic work, Marrow has served as an adjunct member of the Association of Mexicans in North Carolina since 2003, for which she received the 10th Anniversary Recognition Award in honor of distinguished service to the Mexican and Latino community in North Carolina in January 2012.